tranhuynh23/tranhuynh23.github.io/_pages/Tran Huynh.md

 ---

 Welcome!
-I am a PhD student in Economics at [Friedrich Schiller University Jena](https://www.uni-jena.de/en).
+I am a Career Development Fellow in Finance at [Durham University Business School](https://www.durham.ac.uk/business/).

 My primary research interests are in financial economics and empirical banking, with a strong focus on mortgage markets, including their regulation, lending practices, borrowing and debt repayment behaviour.
 I am also interested in politics and history and their relationship to contemporary economic issues.